zwbetz-gh/zwbetz/content/blog/kind-words/index.md

 ---

+From a coworker, another Database Administrator:

+> **Her:** I just went for vacation only 2 weeks.
+Lol.
+As I return back, many things have changed.
+>
+> **Me:** same ish scenario. was on internal project for 2 weeks. i come back and all envs have issues
+>
+> **Her:** Lol ..
+Zach's presence in REDACTED is ultimately important...
+Now, do you realize?
+>
+> **Me:** i would like to document and automate my self out of a job lol
+>
+> **Her:** Document what is required.
+You would get a best job you dream of in this whole wide world anywhere you prefer for your potential, actually.

+---

 From a guy that opened a pull request on one of my Hugo themes:

 > **Him:** Dear Zachary, I just wanted to say Thank you for promptly revising my pull requests and for sharing your beautiful hugo theme in the first place.
 I recently happened to browse your website and blog, it is funny how many fascinating things there are.
 Reading it would definitely go in my list of simple pleasures.
 Thanks again.